 Battling the coronavirus infection has started to look like a drawn-out war, with no end in sight as long as a vaccine remains in the works.
 As the government readies another massive payout to stem the jobs and revenue hemorrhage that is inflicting Singapore, the Singapore Contractor’s Association has refused to pay for its roughly 300,000 workers’ tests.

 With the number of infections in Singapore coming mostly from foreign workers living in dormitories, this cluster represents the biggest infection problem for the country.
 What’s more, businesses that rely heavily on foreign worker labor have come to a standstill as the workers are confined in dorms, camps, and other facilities throughout the country.
 The government has stepped in to shoulder the food, health, and even regular wages of these workers as they Ministry of Health tries to control the infection ravaging the workers’ ranks.

 But a letter from an industry body has declared that the swab tests won’t be their responsibility.
-This came after a May 15, 2020 announcement came from the government that all returning construction workers after the Circuit Breaker measures are to be lifted need to be tested and checked regularly for infection during the Soft Story Retrofit Services.
+This came after a May 15, 2020 announcement came from the government that all returning construction workers after the Circuit Breaker measures are to be lifted need to be tested and checked regularly for infection.

 20,000 workers have already gone back to work on infrastructure projects that cannot be left alone while they are considered safety hazards.

 Industry body refuses to pay for swab tests due to immense cost

 According to a letter to Minister Heng Swee Keat that was photographed and shared online, the Singapore Contractor’s Association estimated that to test the more than 300,000 workers in Singapore, they would have to shell out allegedly $120 million.
 The letter mentioned the price of a test was $200, and that most contractors were owners of SMEs that simply could not afford the cost while their revenues were so bad due to the Circuit Breaker.